Rückenschmerzen lindern und behandeln. Headerbild

 2. How can back pain be treated?

 2. Physiotherapy and rehabilitation: Targeted physiotherapy treatment can be very effective in relieving pain and restoring back mobility.
-A physiotherapist can teach you specific exercises and techniques to strengthen your back muscles, improve flexibility, and correct posture problems.
-These individually tailored exercises can help treat the cause of your back pain and reduce the risk of future problems.
+A physiotherapist can teach you specific exercises and techniques to strengthen your back muscles, improve flexibility, and correct postural problems.
+These individually tailored exercises can help treat the cause of back pain and reduce the risk of future problems.

-Consult a doctor if:
+See a doctor if:

 Back to blog